GennBe/ipcamgram/README.md

 # IpCamGram
-ip webcam video upload to telegram and notifications in telegram bot
+Ip webcam video upload to Telegram and notifications in Telegram bot